aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/ketuvim/hamesh-megillot/esther/seder-megillat-esther-for-purim.html.md

 <td style="vertical-align:top;">
 <div class="english">
-Her servants hastened to make Haman drink the wine of the poison of snakes.
+Her servants hastened to make Hâman drink the wine of the poison of snakes.
 He rose by his riches, but fell in his wickedness; he made him a gallows, and was himself hung thereon.